Find Disability Images for Inclusive Visual Designs

 Ours is a time of inclusion and visibility of all people.
 Our global society actively seeks to dilute the stereotype around disabilities and disabled individuals (as well as about gender, age, race, culture, and lifestyle choices), and that includes the portrayal of disability issues in the media!

-So if you are to create visual content on the topic of disability (or you want to ensure your existing content is up to date and respectful of the disability community) you are going to need authentic pictures of disabled persons living in today’s world.
+So if you are to create visual content on the topic of disability (or you want to ensure your existing content is up-to-date and respectful of the disability community), you are going to need authentic pictures of disabled persons living in today’s world.

 Luckily for you, we know exactly where you can find them!